jmilabs/dev-setup/readme.md

 3. To verify your configuration type: `git config -l`.

+Since some of the team's repos utilize Github's large file store we need to install git lfs.

+1. In your terminal type, `brew install git-lfs`.

+2. To verify your installation, type `brew list | grep "git-lfs"`.
+You should see `git-lfs` as an output.

 ## RVM and Ruby

 RVM is short for **Ruby Version Manager**.
 RVM makes it easy to install different versions of Ruby on your computer and manage them as well